-The other week I shared some of the reasons why you might consider relaunching your book.
+The other week I shared some of the reasons why you might consider a book launch even if your book isn't brand new.
 This week, I wanted to share some of my thinking behind the relaunch of Book Blueprint, in the hope that it will help you with your own launch strategy.

-Some background – why am I relaunching my book?
+Some background – why am I redoing my book launch?

 Even though my original launch didn’t go as planned (read: I never really launched), I didn’t consider relaunching until I got an unexpected offer.